Battle of Jutphaas: Background

-The city of Utrecht was taken over by the Patriot city guard led by Quint Ondaatje and Jacobus Bellamy on 2 August 1785.
+The city of Utrecht was taken over by the Patriot Free corps led by Quint Ondaatje and Jacobus Bellamy on 2 August 1785.
 The stadtholder and the Orangist regenten declared Utrecht to be a city in rebellion, and relocated the seat of the States of Utrecht to Amersfoort, while stadtholderian troops set up camp near Zeist.
 William V had to flee from The Hague to Nijmegen in September 1785, when Patriots seized power and deprived him of the command of the Hague garrison.
 In September 1786, however, stadtholderian forces acted swiftly to retake the small Guelderian cities Hattem and Elburg, occupied by Patriots under Herman Willem Daendels, requiring minimal armed violence.
 Although these clashes were militarily insignificant, their political impact was great: they sharpened the existing divisions and led to a further militarisation of the conflict.

 Battle

 Meanwhile, international diplomacy with France (pro-Patriot), Prussia and Britain (pro-Orange) yielded no results.
 Orangist troops then moved to occupy several places including Soestdijk, and later Vreeswijk under the count of Efferen.
 That last move went too far for the Utrecht Patriots, because the sluice at Vreeswijk enabled them to protect the city's south flank by inundations.
 They decided to send an army commanded by Jean Antoine d'Averhoult, member of the Utrecht vroedschap.
 The pro-Patriot States of Holland then ordered troops to camp in the border region with Utrecht, under general Albert van Rijssel's command at Woerden.

 For contemporaries it wasn't clear where exactly the battle had taken place.
 Contemporaneous sources both mention Iutphaas onder d' Vaart and het dorp de Vaart, the latter referring to Vreeswijk.
 Nowadays it has been established the fighting happened on the location of the modern residential area of Fokkesteeg between Jutphaas and Vreeswijk (in 1971 merged to Nieuwegein) and commenced around 10:30 pm.
 The armies coincidentally ran into each other.
 Initially, the Patriots intended to negotiate, but the Orangists were startled by the sudden appearance of the enemy, and immediately opened fire.
 Relatively few casualties were sustained, including the Patriot leaders Cornelis Govert Visscher and Johan van der Vlerk.
 The Patriots managed to gain the upper hand and emerged victorious.
 The Orangist soldiers fled, leaving some spoils of war on the battlefield.
 Both sides retreated.